Link Transit: Actions Being Taken To Address Coronavirus

 In order to maintain a safe environment, we are taking the following actions:

-- Effective June 28, masks are required when riding Link Transit, unless you have a medical need for not wearing a mask.
+- Effective until further notice, masks will be required when riding Link Transit, unless you have a medical need for not wearing a mask.
 Masks are available on buses and at Columbia Station if you do not have one.

 Effective June 1, Columbia Station in Wenatchee will be open only for our guests to access restrooms and make inquiries at Guest Services.
 The waiting area will be closed.
 Hours are 6 AM - 6 PM Monday - Friday, 8 AM - 5 PM on Saturday and 9:30 AM - 5:30 PM Sunday.
 There is no Guest Services staff on Sundays.

 - Keeping our customers safe by keeping our vehicles clean and disinfected.
 Link Transit has always cleaned and disinfected our buses each day.
-We are now taking extra measures by adding mid-day disinfecting to buses at transit centers throughout the day, with a focus on “high touch” areas such as handrails and grab bars, using a disinfectant approved by the Centers for Disease control as effective for Coronavirus/COVID-19.
+We are now taking extra measures by adding mid-day disinfecting to buses at Columbia Station throughout the day, with a focus on “high touch” areas such as handrails and grab bars, using a disinfectant proven effective against Coronavirus/COVID-19.
 We are cleaning public restrooms and waiting areas at Columbia Station throughout the day, and disinfecting "high touch" areas an additional two times a day.
 Our LinkPlus paratransit vehicles are cleaned and disinfected each day, and LinkPlus drivers have been given disinfecting wipes they can use to wipe down their areas throughout the day.
 State leaders have asked us to practice “social distancing” when we are able, so on the bus we recommend you sit in every other row, if possible.

 - Social Distancing: read more about what we are doing here